cankaya05/albionblackmarket/index.md

 options for you based on current prices.
 - [Albion Helper](https://forum.albiononline.com/index.php/Thread/174675-Beta-Albion-Helper-Discord-Market-Bot-Crafting-Calculator/#post1270471)
  (forked from Albion Assistant) A discord bot to retrieve prices from Albion Online Data Project APIs.
 Maintained by Discord User Divined#9833.
 - [Albionix Tools](https://albionix.app/) is a calculator for Transporting Item profitability and some market analysis.
 Maintained by Discord User Kytavian#4406.
+- [Albion Online Tools](https://albiononlinetools.com/) is a site with a bunch of tools for Albion Online users.
+Maintained by Discord User legita.

 If you have a project you'd like to have listed here, contact a maintainer in discord to talk about it.